sdemajo/TFM_SDM/README.md

 - Study performed at the Barcelona Biomedical Genomics Lab (IRB Barcelona): https://bbglab.irbbarcelona.org/
 - Date: February-June 2021

 The following figure shows the workflow followed to analyse the data from the UK Biobank (https://www.ukbiobank.ac.uk/), which constitutes the core of this study.
-Dashed line boxes represent the different analysis steps and are shown together with the name of the corresponding script.
+Dashed line boxes represent the different analysis steps and are shown together with the name of the corresponding Python scripts.

 ![alt text](Methods_diagram.svg "Methods diagram")

+The main scripts used to process the data are in the ***python_scripts*** folder.

+The other six folders contain Jupyter Notebooks used to analyse the data, as follows:

+1. ***UKB_extractCHgenes_notebooks***: extraction of 65 CH driver gene variant data from UKB.
+2. ***UKB_filterCHvariants_notebooks***: arranging, filtering, and annotation of variants from CH driver genes from UKB.